Macuyiko/minecraft-python/README.md

 Jython only supports Python 2 for now, and it seems it'll remain that way for a long while longer.
 There are various Python 3 <-> JVM interop projects available, though none of which seem to offer the ease-of-use of a full Python on JVM implementation as Jython does.

 [Py4j](https://www.py4j.org/) comes close, and an earlier commit did provide a way to interact with Minecraft using this library.
 However, the Py4J implementation relies heavily on callbacks between Python and a JVM, which are sent over the network.
-Combining this with lots of thread-juggling and Spigot's internal thread model is daunting to say the least.
-The implementation works, but is very unstable when trying to perform lots of actions on the Spigot server, so I ultimately removed it from the code base for now.
+Combining this with lots of thread-juggling and Spigot's internal thread model is daunting.
+The implementation worked, but was very unstable when trying to perform lots of actions on the Spigot server, so I ultimately removed it from the code base for now.
 See [this commit](https://github.com/Macuyiko/minecraft-python/tree/168656681a2eb8472b9dbd9b00fea276ac4f6f5d) to get an idea where things ended up -- I might add this back in in a separate branch later on.

-At one point in time, I also investigated Lua support, but also put this on the backlog for the time being.

 ## Comparison